 On October 27th it was announced that the campaign has raised enough money to buy the pub and their offer on the building has been accepted.
 However, they still need to raise more money in order to get it in a suitable state to reopen.

-Until it's ready for full trading, the pub is open occasionally for weekend social nights.
+Until it's ready for full trading, The pub is just open three nights a week, serving drinks only.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)